Lending on Trust Deed Investments

 - Never lend more than 70% LTV (Loan to Value Ratio) on even the most prime of owner-occupied homes, and not more than 60% LTV on non-owner-occupied speck’ homes.
 60% LTV means that your Loan should never exceed approximately 60% of an owner-occupied property’s appraised value.

-- Never fund second Deeds of Trust unless you know how to move into first position if the borrower defaults.
+- Never fund second Deeds of Trust unless you know how to move into the first position if the borrower defaults.

 Never fund second Deeds of Trust on raw land.

 What other items?
-First never overlook the value of professionals such as Attorneys, Real Estate Brokers, Accountants, and Home Inspectors.
-When in doubt seek the advice of a competent professional (I do).
+First, never overlook the value of professionals such as Attorneys, Real Estate Brokers, Accountants, and Home Inspectors.
+When in doubt, seek the advice of a competent professional (I do).

 Second, do not do the deal if you are uncomfortable.
 If someone is pressuring you to do the deal and do it NOW, they are hiding something from you.
-It is your money, walk from the deal.
+It is your money; walk from the deal.

 Third, keep emotions out of the deal.
-Stick to the facts and terms, don’t let the emotional cries of others affect your judgment.
+Stick to the facts and terms, and don’t let the emotional cries of others affect your judgment.
 Remember, it is their problem, not yours, and do not let them cry on your shoulder.

 The Process of Investing Level 4 Funding offers high yielding ranges between 8% – 18% on 1st Deeds of Trust secured against Arizona residential and/or commercial real estate to qualified borrowers in Arizona.
-The investment goal to Deeds of Trust investments is a low Loan to Value Ratio based on an accurate appraisal.
+The investment goal for Deeds of Trust investments is a low Loan to Value Ratio based on an accurate appraisal.
 We perform thorough due diligence on every transaction to verify the Loan’s security.